MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/role-based-authorization.md

 ---
 # Azure Data Explorer role-based access control

-Azure Data Explorer uses a role-based access control (RBAC) model in which [principals](principals-and-identity-providers.md) get access to resources according to the roles they're assigned.
+Azure Data Explorer uses a role-based access control (RBAC) model in which [principals](principals-and-identity-providers.md) get access to resources based on their assigned roles.

-Roles are defined within the scope of a cluster, database, table, materialized view, or function.
-If defined within the scope of a cluster, the role applies to all databases in the cluster.
-If defined within the scope of a database, the role applies to all tables in the database.
+Roles are defined for a specific cluster, database, table, materialized view, or function.
+When defined for a cluster, the role applies to all databases in the cluster.
+When defined for a database, the role applies to all tables in the database.

 ## Roles and permissions

 The following table outlines the roles and permissions available at each scope.

-The 'Permissions' column lists the access granted to each role, while the 'Dependencies' column specifies any additional roles that must be held in order to gain the listed access.
-The 'Manage' column directs you to methods for adding or removing principals of the given role.
+The 'Permissions' column displays the access granted to each role.
+The 'Dependencies' column lists any required roles for the listed access.
+The 'Manage' column offers ways to add or remove role principals.

 |Scope|Role|Permissions|Dependencies|Manage|
 |--|--|--|--|